Vicky-Avi/car_dealers/README.md

 Packages used:
 =============
-SQLAlchamy ==> To perform the SQL actions in the flask datetime   ==> To update current time in the records enum       ==> Used to specify the status for the records.
+SQLAlchamy ==> To perform the SQL actions in the flasks datetime   ==> To update current time in the records enum       ==> Used to specify the status for the records.
 Flask      ==> To perform creation of flask applications